therealexpertai/nlapi-python/README.md

 Springfield has been recognized as [Q28515](https://www.wikidata.org/wiki/Q28515) on Wikidata, that is the Q-id for Springfield, IL (i.e.not for Springfield in Vermont o in California)

-### Key Elements
+### Key elements

-*Key elements* are obtained with the `relevants` analysis and identified from the document as main sentences, main concepts (called "syncons"), main lemmas and relevant topics; let's focus on the main lemmas of the document; each lemma is provided with a relevance score.
+**Key elements**, the result of keyphrase extraction, are obtained with the `relevants` sub-analysis and identified from the document as main sentences, main concepts (called "syncons"), main lemmas and relevant Knowledge Graph topics.

+Let's focus on the main lemmas of the document; each lemma is provided with a relevance score.

 - Natural Language API:
 ```python